davidfekete-1/Zero-to-Hero-SQL/README.md

 # Zero-to-Hero-SQL
-I am documenting my learning journey toward becoming an SQL expert.
-This is a self-teaching lerning by doing method

-I separated my SQL learning journey into 3 parts.
+This repository is my personal SQL practice project built around a PostgreSQL database called **`movies_db`**.

+The goal is to improve my SQL skills with realistic movie-related data by writing queries from basic filtering all the way to advanced analytics patterns (CTEs, window functions, triggers, etc.).

+🧠 What I’m practicing:
-  - Beginner: DB creation, Select, Where, Group By, AND, OR, IN, DISTINCT, ORDER BY, LIMIT, COUNT, AVG, MAX and MIN.
+  - Select, Where, Group By, AND, OR, IN, DISTINCT, ORDER BY, LIMIT, COUNT, AVG, MAX and MIN
-  - Intermediate: JOINS, ALIAS, STRING, CASE STATEMENT, Subqueries, WINDOW FUNCTOIN.
+  - JOINS, ALIAS, STRING, CASE STATEMENT, Subqueries, WINDOW FUNCTOIN
-  - Advanced level: CTE, TEMP TABLE, TRIGGERS AND EVENT, DATA CLEANING.
+  - CTE, TEMP TABLE, TRIGGERS AND EVENT,

-The db i use is: Beginner - Parks_and_Rec_Create_db.
-The db has 3 tables:
-  - employee_demographics
-  - employee_salary
+🛠️ Requirements
-  - parks_departments
+- PostgreSQL (recommended: v13+)

-Beginner Queries: Beginner_Queries.sql
-Intermediate: Intermediate_Queries.sql
+- A SQL client (optional): pgAdmin